Who and where was Clam Dip created?

 Why should I make Clam Dip?

 It is a wonderfully easy dip to make.
 If you are nervous that it will be too clammy in taste, it actually comes out quite subtle.
 I also think it would be particularly good with the tomato starter I made for the 1963 Thanksgiving dinner.
-Though if you hate shell fish of any sort, there will be no convincing you.
+Though if you hate shellfish of any sort, there will be no convincing you.
 There are many people fond of this classic dip.
 Sylvia Lovegren in her cookbook Fashionable Foods says that “clam dip is an American classic, worthy of an appearance at your next cocktail party”.
-Jane and Michael Stern says that the dip is ” easy to prepare and always in the best of taste, clam dip adds an elegant fair to snack time (especially elegant if the potato chips are rippled”.
+Jane and Michael Stern say that the dip is “easy to prepare and always in the best of taste, clam dip adds an elegant fair to snack time (especially elegant if the potato chips are rippled)”.